Scenario-Wise Rec: A Multi-Scenario Recommendation Benchmark: Introduction

-With the development of deep recommender systems~\cite{zhang2019deep, batmaz2019review} and cross-domain studies~\cite{zhu2021cross,gao2023autotransfer}, we have witnessed the rapid growth of multi-scenario recommendation methods.
-Many models, such as STAR~\cite{sheng2021one}, AdaSparse~\cite{yang2022adasparse}, PEPNet~\cite{chang2023pepnet}, ADL~\cite{li2023adl}, M$^3$oE~\cite{zhang2024m3oe}, among others, have been proposed and effectively implemented.
-However, there is still a lack of a widely universally recognized benchmark in this area, which poses significant challenges: Firstly, there is a lack of a standardized pipeline for scenario data processing, model training, and model performance evaluation to make fair comparisons between models.
-Secondly, many current MSR models are closed-sourced due to corporate privacy protection policies, which complicates reproducibility for researchers, thereby impeding the field's progression in multi-scenario recommendations.
+With the development of deep recommender systems~\cite{zhang2019deep, batmaz2019review,wang2023plate} and cross-domain studies~\cite{zhu2021cross, gao2023autotransfer, jia2024d3, wang2024diff, liu2024multifs,fan2023adversarial, gao2023autotransfer}, there has been rapid growth of Multi-Scenario Recommendation methods.
+Many models, such as STAR~\cite{sheng2021one}, AdaSparse~\cite{yang2022adasparse}, and Causalint~\cite{wang2022causalint}, among others, have been proposed and effectively implemented.
+However, there is still a lack of a widely recognized benchmark in this area, which poses significant challenges: Firstly, there is a lack of a standardized pipeline for scenario data processing, model training, and model performance evaluation to make fair comparisons between models.
+Secondly, many current MSR models are closed-source due to corporate privacy protection policies, which complicates reproducibility for researchers, thereby impeding the field's progression in multi-scenario recommendations.